iluwatar/java-design-patterns/bloC/Readme.md

 ## Programmatic Example of the Bloc Pattern in Java

-### 1. `Troll` Analogy Using Bloc

-Imagine a simple state-driven system that maintains a counter.
-Whenever the counter changes, any registered listener receives updates dynamically.

----

 ### **Core Components of the Bloc Pattern**

 #### **1. State Object**